-You can purchase a meal plan online, through the Dining Services Administrative office on the lower level of Snelling Dining Commons, or by mail.
+You can purchase a meal plan online or through the One Stop Shop in Tate Plaza.
 If you purchase a meal plan online, the charge will be added to your student account.
 Payment deadlines and more information about your Student Account are available at the Bursar's Office.
 Be sure to check your student account after your purchase to verify that you fall under the standard deadlines.
-To purchase by mail, you may print, sign, and mail the meal plan contract to:

 Yes, you can purchase a meal plan after meal plan service has begun.
 However, the cost for the meal plan remains the full amount for the first 7 days of meal service.
 After that time, the cost will be reduced by one day’s cost at the daily meal plan rate for either the 5-day or 7-day meal plans.
 Note: Because the meal plan cost stays the same for the first week, there is no cost advantage in waiting to get on the meal plan unless you have no choice due to funds availability.